PARSE: Part-Aware Relational Spatial Modeling: Part-Centric Assembly Graph

 \subsection{Hierarchical Assembly Structure}

-A static 3D scene can be viewed as a dense web of complex and often reciprocal geometric relations.
+A static 3D scene can be viewed as a collection of dense, interdependent geometric relations.
 To manage this complexity, our PAG representation adopts an assembly-centric perspective, viewing a stable scene as the outcome of a sequential construction process.
-This viewpoint allows us to formalize the scene structure in a way that is computationally tractable.
+This view allows us to represent scene structure in a more computationally tractable manner.

-This assembly-centric perspective is formalized by the PAG's core structural property: the entire graph must be a Directed Acyclic Graph (DAG), the necessary mathematical structure for representing a sequential process without circular dependencies.
-This global acyclic property, primarily established by physical support relations where each object has a unique supporter, naturally organizes the scene into a clear hierarchical structure.
-This design directly ensures physical realizability by enforcing a valid, step-by-step construction order.
-Furthermore, it makes the scene-wide constraint satisfaction problem computationally tractable by decomposing it into a well-defined sequence of localized subproblems—one for each object in the assembly order.
+This assembly-centric perspective is realized through a key structural constraint of PAG: the entire graph must be a Directed Acyclic Graph (DAG).
+This global acyclic property is the necessary mathematical structure for representing a sequential process without circular dependencies, and it directly ensures physical realizability by enforcing a valid, step-by-step construction order.
+Additionally, we define that each object must have a unique physical supporter, a rule that naturally organizes the scene into a clear hierarchical structure.
+Ultimately, this overall design makes the scene-wide constraint satisfaction problem computationally tractable by decomposing it into a well-defined sequence of localized subproblems—one for each object in the assembly order.